-We start things off in our retrospective of size?
-Exclusives by looking back to our first project together with Dave White back in ’05.
+We continue our retrospective look at our size? exclusives by taking your minds to our first project together with Dave White back in ’05.